| Hawks and Doves and War

 the waging war.
 And in the open races, the country chose the more “hawkish”

 candidate to bring the war to conclusion.
+Probably

 the most significant parallel appears between the Lincoln-McClellan election